exercism/fsharp/exercises/practice/collatz-conjecture/.approaches/introduction.md

 ## Which approach to use?

 All three approaches are equally valid.
-There is some overhead to the unfold and sequence expression approaches, as they are creating an intermediate sequence, but this overhead should be negligible.
+There is some overhead to the unfold and sequence expression approaches, as they create an intermediate sequence, but this overhead should be negligible.

 [approach-recursion]: https://exercism.org/tracks/fsharp/exercises/collatz-conjecture/approaches/recursion
 [approach-unfold]: https://exercism.org/tracks/fsharp/exercises/collatz-conjecture/approaches/unfold